-All developments will be subject to Development Review Board approval, including lot sizes, setbacks, open space, and parking requirements.
+All developments, except as restricted by law for middle housing, will be subject to Development Review Board approval, including lot sizes, setbacks, open space, and parking requirements.
 Where feasible, under-structure parking will be encouraged on structures over two (2) stories in height.

-Residential - Village
+Residential - Village See the Compact Urban Development section of this Plan for the description of the Residential Village designation.